Ren2113/jbbmo-Introduction-to-Git-and-GitHub/README.md

 ```

 _© 2022 XYZ, Inc._
-This is a test change for fixing a typo.
+This is a test change for fixing a typo in this file.